Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

 3) Fitting a complete spectrum
 ==============================

-In this example we shall fit all the emission lines on the spectrum of the Green Pea galaxy GP121903 `(see Fernandez et al. 2021) <https://arxiv.org/abs/2110.07741>`_.
+In this example, we shall fit all the emission lines on the spectrum of the Green Pea galaxy GP121903 `(see Fernandez et al. 2021) <https://arxiv.org/abs/2110.07741>`_.
 You can download this spectrum from the `github examples folder <https://github.com/Vital-Fernandez/lime/tree/master/examples>`_.